Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: The Hermite spectral viscosity method

 and

-And due to the convexity of $U$, the first term on the right-hand side of \eqref{eqn-third term} is nonpositive.
+{Due} to the convexity of $U$, the first term on the right-hand side of \eqref{eqn-third term} is nonpositive.
 Therefore, as $N\rightarrow\infty$, the second term on the right-hand side of \eqref{eqn-entropy} is nonpositive.
 Combining \eqref{eqn-thm-1}-\eqref{eqn-thm-4}, we conclude that for any nonnegative test function $\phi\in C_0^1(\R\times(0,T))$,

-That is, the entropy condition \eqref{eqn-entropy condition} has been satisfied in the weak sense. \end{proof} \begin{remark} The conditions on $\e_N$ and $m_N$ are almost the same as those in \cite{AR}.
-The difference is that we replace the condition $||xu_N||_\infty<C$, independent of $N$, by some growth condition on $||xu_N||_{L^2(0,T;L^2(\R))}$ (\eqref{eqn-condition on xu_N} with $\t<\frac14$).
+{This reveals that} the entropy condition \eqref{eqn-entropy condition} has been satisfied in the weak sense. {$\Box$} \begin{remark} The conditions on $\e_N$ and $m_N$ {in Theorem \ref{thm-u}} are almost the same as those in \cite{AR}.
+The difference is that we replace the condition $||xu_N||_\infty<C$, by some growth condition on $||xu_N||_{L^2(0,T;L^2(\R))}$ (\eqref{eqn-condition on xu_N} with $\t<\frac14$).
 It is hard to tell which condition is more restrictive. \end{remark}